How to Choose a CMMC Consultant

 What is the difference between a CMMC consultant and a C3PAO?

 A CMMC consultant is a service provider to support the technical aspects of your compliance journey.
-With a Managed Service Provider (MSP), you can complement or outsource components of your IT department with individuals with CMMC expertise.
+With an MSP, you can complement or outsource components of your IT department with individuals with CMMC expertise.
+A C3PAO, on the other hand, reviews your IT infrastructure as well as any policies or procedures associated with CMMC practices.